-The first time I tried to write a novel… I bought a notepad and went to Borders (they were still around).
+The first time I “tried” writing a novel… I bought a notepad and went to Borders (they were still around).
 I cancelled plans.
 Blocked off the whole morning.
 Ordered my big latte and sat at a table.
 I wrote one sentence.
 Then I packed it all up and went home.
 I had no clue what I was doing.

-My first manuscript I ever submitted to a publisher… A YA Fantasy novel about a girl trapped beneath the ocean.
-She finds a world of sunken ships.
-I think I broke the record for receiving the fastest rejection notices ever.
-But I kept writing and putting my work out there.
-That’s all you can do.
+My first manuscript I ever submitted to a publisher… A YA Fantasy novel about a girl trapped beneath the ocean (insert blank stare).
+The heroine discovered a world of sunken ships.
+I think I broke the record for the fastest rejection notices.
+Sometimes the story we think we’re meant to tell isn’t the one that needs to be written.

 What else would you like to know?